Ultimate Guide to Lower Lip Ptosis

 Corner Lip Lift Many people experience some degree of lip ptosis as they age.
 It is especially common for the corners of the mouth to develop wrinkles and begin to droop, producing the appearance of dissatisfaction, anger, or other displeasing emotions.

 A corner lip lift surgery can reverse the down-turned appearance of the mouth and yield a more youthful, contented appearance.
 This can be very meaningful to those who have been dealing with lower lip ptosis chronically.
-A successful surgery can lead to increased self-image and improved life quality.
+Successful surgery can lead to increased self-image and improved life quality.

 VY Mucosal Advancement of the Lip This surgical procedure is useful for correcting lower lip ptosis and various other lip and facial challenges as determined on a case-by-case basis.
 It involves making a V-shaped incision on the interior of the lip, revising some of the soft tissue found there, and then, suturing the V together appropriately to form the shape of a Y.